gvwilson/thirdbit/_posts/2014/2014-09-26-sept-2014-lab-meeting-report.md

       (e.g., the <code>novice/python</code> lesson will be in a small repository of its own);
       we're working out a detailed proposal,
       and hope to have it up early next week.
-      Trevor King, Trevor Bekolay, R&eacute; Emonet, and Erik Bray have volunteered to help with the Git magic that will be needed to do this without losing history&mdash;more help will be very welcome when the time comes, particularly from people who <em>aren't</em> Git experts, and can therefore tell us whether what we're doing is usable.
+      Trevor King, Trevor Bekolay, Ré Emonet, and Erik Bray have volunteered to help with the Git magic that will be needed to do this without losing history–more help will be very welcome when the time comes, particularly from people who <em>aren't</em> Git experts, and can therefore tell us whether what we're doing is usable.